Medical content reviewed by Dr. Shatha Atiya | Updated on December 16, 2022

 I did not feel particularly ‘high’.
 I felt calmer, less anxious, less depressed, and most importantly, it helped me feel more optimistic.
-And when you have breast cancer, you need all the help you can find to get through such a tough, life-altering time.
+And when you have breast cancer, you need all the help you can to get through such a tough, life-altering time.

 Since then, I have tried pot-based salves, gels, roll-ons, oils, butter, edibles, vapes, pipes/water pipes, and even CBD suppositories recently for wicked back pain (it beats another surgery).
 And more flower!
 Love me some good flower.
 And no constipation like with opioids, no stomach damage, no threat of fatal addiction, no vomiting, etc. I am so happy that I tried pot and it works for me.”

 What is chronic pain?